-During 2020, the Company temporarily closed 35 restaurants due to COVID-19.
-Of the temporarily closed restaurants, we permanently closedsix restaurants and reopened 17 restaurants as of the end of 2020.
-During periods of temporary closure, restaurant operating and occupancy costs were included in Restaurant closures and refranchising costs.
-In total, the Company permanently closed 11 restaurants, of which six were initially temporarily closed due to COVID-19.
+During 2021, the Company permanently closed 14 restaurants.
+Ten of these restaurants were initially temporarily closed due to COVID-19 in 2020.

+During 2020, the Company permanently closed 11 restaurants.
+Six of these restaurants were initially temporarily closed due to COVID-19.
 Due to permanent closure of certain restaurants during 2020, we impaired long-lived assets at six of the 11 permanently closed restaurants totaling \$5.7 million.